grrr-amsterdam/guidelines/docker/running/README.md

 $ docker-compose stop && docker-compose up
 ```

 But this won't pull images for services that use a `Dockerfile`.
 You have to manually pull those updates.
-Look for the images name and version in the `Dockerfile` of the service you want to update.
+Look for image name and version in the `Dockerfile` of the service you want to update.
+There will always be one or more `FROM` lines, but `COPY` can also contain an image name.

 A list of commonly used images, but always check the `Dockerfile` because binary and Alpine version can vary: